 In some cases, Clostridioides difficile infection symptoms may go away on their own as the body fights off the infection.
-However, without treatment, the symptoms can worsen—sometimes rapidly.
+However, without medical care, the symptoms can worsen—sometimes rapidly.
 Severe infections can quickly lead to life-threatening conditions and can require hospitalization in some instances.

-In severe cases, C. difficile can cause symptoms such as:
+In severe cases, signs of C. diff can include:

 Swollen Abdomen—A tender or painful stomach area can be a symptom of a swollen colon.
 In some rare cases, C. difficile colitis can lead to an enlarged colon, inflammatory bowel disease, and toxic megacolon.
 If not treated quickly, toxic megacolon can lead to blood loss, sepsis, colon perforation, shock, and death.

 Fever—High fevers are possible as the body attempts to fight off the infection caused by excess numbers of C. difficile bacterium.
 This can lead to overheating and excess sweating, along with a range of other negative side effects, including tiredness, difficulty concentrating, headaches, body aches, and chills.

 Frequent Watery Diarrhea—In more severe cases of infection, a person may experience severe diarrhea over 10 times per day.
 The diarrhea is generally very watery, and in some cases may contain blood.

 Severe Nausea—As nausea worsens, it can lead to other symptoms outlined in this list—including vomiting, queasiness, excess sweating, dehydration, lack of appetite, and more.